MissAllSunday/F3plugins/README.md

  - type bootstraps form types, horizontal or inline.
  - action An $f3 route where the POST data will be sent, needs to be an already registered route.
  - charset Defaults to $this->f3->get('ENCODING').
- -method post the method to sent the form as.
+ - method post the method to sent the form as.
  - target the form target

 Those options can be replaced by a $f3 hive var named FORM.